microsoft/DeepSpeedExamples/inference/huggingface/zero_inference/README.md

 ## Benchmarking

-### 😽 Overall Throughput Improvement Over ZeRO-Inference v1.0 😽
+### 😽 Overall Throughput Improvement of new ZeRO-Inference release 😽

 <p align="center">

 <img src="images/over_v1.png" alt="democratization"/>

- Figure 1: Zero-Inference v2.0 throughput improvement (speedup) over the version v1.0 for performing throughput-oriented inference on various model sizes on a single NVIDIA A6000 GPU. `NVIDIA A6000 GPU` with 48GB device HBM and 252GB host CPU memory, 252GB host CPU memory with disk throughput of 3200 MB/s sequential reads; prompt=512, gen=32.
+ Figure 1: Zero-Inference throughput improvement (speedup) over the previous version for performing throughput-oriented inference on various model sizes on a single NVIDIA A6000 GPU. `NVIDIA A6000 GPU` with 48GB device HBM and 252GB host CPU memory, 252GB host CPU memory with disk throughput of 3200 MB/s sequential reads; prompt=512, gen=32.
 The significant throughput originates from our faster generation kernel design, KV cache offloading and hybrid computation, as well as efficient weight compression.

 </p>

 ### 🐼 Comparison with SOTA Throughput-Oriented Inference Framework 🐼

-For fairness, we selected the same features supported by both FlexGen and our ZeRO-Inference v2.0 for performance comparison, including KV cache offloading and weight compression (i.e., INT4).
+For fairness, we selected the same features supported by both FlexGen and our ZeRO-Inference for performance comparison, including KV cache offloading and weight compression (i.e., INT4).
 Each data point is described using the format of | `throughput` (`batch size` on the last level of memory hierarchy)|.
 Throughput is measured by `tokens/sec`.

 Configuration 1: `NVIDIA A6000 GPU` with 48GB HBM; 252GB host CPU memory with disk throughput of 3200 MB/s sequential reads; prompt=512, gen=32.